 Monstera, Philadendron, Sencio, Rowleyanus, Ceropegia, Asplenium, Alocasia

-Our Houseplant team is really passionate about using houseplants to ‘Green up your Home’ and you see their displays in-store.
+Our Houseplant team is really passionate about using houseplants to ‘Green up your Home’ and you can see this in their displays in-store.